Duchess of Mecklenburg, Princess of Wenden, Schwerin and Ratzeburg, Countess of Schwerin,

 In July 1962 Duchess Helene and her husband were holidaying on the island of Sylt

 Duchess Helene’s funeral was held on 12 July 1962 at the Church of the Redeemer in Sigmaringen, following which she was interned alongside her mother in the family crypt in nearby Inzigkofen.
-A requiem was also held the following day at St Martin Church in Zürich.
+A requiem was also held the following day at the St Martin Church in Zürich.